 51. Plan at least 2 days to fully explore the Magic Kingdom.
 Magic Kingdom has so many things to do and see that trying to conquer the park in one day is really hard.

-53. Ride Popular Rides during Wishes and the Electrical Parade.
-Since most people are watching the fireworks and parade, ride wait times drop significantly.
+53. Ride Popular Rides during the Happily Ever After Fireworks.
+Since most people are watching the fireworks, ride wait times drop significantly.

 55. Stay about a half hour past park closing for the Kiss Goodnight.
-The Kiss goodnight is a special goodbye message from Disney.
-It is on my bucket list, I usually tucker out by then.
+The Kiss Goodnight is a special goodbye message from Disney.

 56. Get your Tier 1 Fastpass for Frozen Ever After.
 Get Mission Space and Spaceship Earth for your other 2, though you might not need them.